Louie Schwartzberg

 Louie Schwartzberg (born February 21, 1950) is an American director, producer, and cinematographer.
 Since 2004, Schwartzberg has worked as a director for films, including the 2019 film, Fantastic Fungi, and the 2014 Netflix series, Moving Art.

-Schwartzberg is recognized as a pioneer in high-end time-lapse cinematography.
-Schwartzberg is a visual artist who focuses on connections between humans and the subtleties of nature and environment.
+Schwartzberg is recognized as a pioneer of high-end time-lapse cinematography.
+Schwartzberg is a visual artist who explores the connections between humans and the subtleties of nature and the environment.

 Early life and education

 Schwartzberg grew up in Brooklyn, and his parents were Jewish Holocaust survivors.
 He graduated from UCLA Film School with an MFA in the early seventies.
 Schwartzberg chaired and served as executive director of the Action!
 Vote Coalition and served on the board of the Earth Communications Office and the Environmental Media Association.
 He is a member of both the Directors Guild of America and the Academy of Motion Arts and Sciences.